Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 That could very well be the case, in development, there are a lot of special circumstances that can arise.
 That is why Cochise County employs professional planners and engineers.
 We also have processes in place, like rezonings and special uses, that are designed and intended to help individuals on a case-by-case basis.
 We have found it is easier to find solutions earlier in the process they are identified.

 This permit gives us the opportunity to talk to applicants before a parcel is split and before any costly improvements are made on a parcel.
 If we find your parcel is unable to meet our zoning requirements during the minor land division permit, we can offer suggestions or walk you through potential case-specific solutions.

 When a property is rezoned, all uses permitted within the new district are allowed.
 For example, even if the applicant is planning to start a restaurant in a General Business zoning district, at a later date the property could be used for other commercial uses like a convenience store or gas station, regardless of the ownership.
 A list of allowable zoning districts for each Plan Designation can be found in Article 4 of the Zoning Regulations.

 A change in a zoning district requires a public hearing before the Planning and Zoning Commission and final approval by the Board of Supervisors, another public hearing.

 All rezoning requests are evaluated by the County based on how the proposed zoning district complies with certain criteria - such as the size of the parcel being able to comply with site development standards, adequate services, and infrastructure, compatibility with existing development, and public input.
 A list of the criteria is provided with each application.
 No rezoning proposal can be processed unless it is in conformance with the Comprehensive Plan Designation and Growth Area.
-If not, then it will be necessary to also request a change in the Comprehensive Plan
+If not, then it will be necessary to concurrently request a change in the Comprehensive Plan.

 Comprehensive Plan Amendment Page